himynameisubik/Kalm-support/README.md

 ### This is the only official place for Kalm bug reports.
 Feature requests have been put on hold.

+### LOCATION SERVICES BASED WEATHER UPDATES DO CURRENTLY NOT WORK ON iOS 14: https://github.com/himynameisubik/Kalm-support/issues/245

 ## Things to try before creating an issue report

 1. Make sure you have installed the stock Weather, Calendar and Reminders app from Apple.

 2. Reinstall the stock Weather, Calendar and/or Reminders app from the App Store.

 4. Make sure to manually add a location to your Weather app.
 Don't worry it will still take your location services location if you have it enabled.
-If you're using location services for the weather, make sure to enable it for App (iOS 14: & Widgets) here:<br /> ```Settings → Privacy → Location Services → Weather → While using the App (iOS 14: or Widgets)``` <br /><br />*If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!*
+If you're using location services for the weather, make sure to enable it for App here:<br /> ```Settings → Privacy → Location Services → Weather → While using the App``` <br /><br />*If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!*

 3. Reinstall the latest version of Kalm from [Chariz](https://chariz.com/buy/kalm).